PennHui2016/OpDEA/README.md

 # OpDEA
+OpDEA is a R shiny application for:
+1. presenting results of our benchmarking of proteomics data differential expression analysis workflow;
+2. guiding users to select optimal workflows for analyzing their proteomics data;
+3. providing links for downloading datasets used for benchmarking and for downloading our results.

 ## webserver
 We prepared a freely-accessible webserver for helping users to use OpDEA without installation of the package, see http://www.ai4pro.tech:3838/.
 The webserver requires uploading expression data, so we recommend using our